Enas888/Medical-Insurance-Data-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/61c76a63-c1fd-4bd0-8154-70d396120e81)

-- **The analysis between charges, BMI, and smoker yields similar insights to the previous comment.
+- **The analysis between charges, BMI, and smokers yields similar insights to the previous comment.
 As BMI increases, so do the medical costs, particularly for smokers, who show higher charges across various BMI categories.
 This further emphasizes the influence of both BMI and smoking on health-related expenses, suggesting that individuals with higher BMI values and those who smoke may face significantly higher healthcare costs.**

 ### Key Takeaways:
 Medical Costs and Age: